 - For questions about the Double Degree, please contact email@example.com.

 - Formal requirements for application (terms and conditions, documents, deadlines, course catalog, language skills and contacts within the relevant TUM school or department): Erasmus, TUMexchange, Departmental Partnerships, other programs.

 Schedule of your stay at TUM

-Please find here (pdf, 502 KB) a summary of important information regarding the schedule of your stay at TUM.
+Please find here a summary of important information (pdf, 500 KB) regarding the schedule of your stay at TUM.
 This should allow you to arrive prepared: Information regarding semester dates, admission and the TUM Student Card, enrollment (health insurance and student fee), course registration, the Semester Ticket and the Student Union fee as well as the end of your stay and receipt of your transcript of records.